alexali04/alexali04.github.io/_posts/2024-11-22-bayesian-linear-regression.markdown

 In other words, we can recover $L_2$ regularization by assuming Gaussian noise and a Gaussian prior.
 I like this probabilistic approach much better because it all feels very motivated from our assumptions.

 We can also derive MAP solutions for the noise and weight variances.
-First, the MAP solution for the noise variance is the same as the MLE solution because it's not affected by the prior.
+The MAP solution for the noise variance is the same as the MLE solution because it's not affected by the prior.

 $$
  0 = \frac{\partial}{\partial \alpha^2} \left [